kylegwilliam/byu-cs324/lab-socket-hunt/README.md

    order, is a nonce.
 The value of this nonce, plus one, should be returned in every communication back to the server.

-Extract the chunk length, the chunk, treasure chunk, the op-code, the op-param, and the nonce using the hints in the [message formatting](#message-formatting) section), storing them in variables of the appropriate types, so you can work with them.
+Extract the chunk length, the treasure chunk, the op-code, the op-param, and the nonce using the hints in the [message formatting](#message-formatting) section), storing them in variables of the appropriate types, so you can work with them.
 Print them out to verify that you have extracted them properly, and